Satisfactory Dedicated Server Guide [More Than 4 Players!]

 For this guide, you want to be using Ubuntu 20.04 as the operating system.

 After your server has started up, you will need to install Pterodactyl.
-We have a guide you can follow here that will get it installed on the server.
+We have a written guide you can follow here or a video you can watch if that's more your thing.
 It shouldn't take more than 15 - 20 mins to do.
 In that guide, you can start from Step 7

 Now we need to create a custom nest that will hold our eggs.
 Eggs as scripts Pterodactyl uses that hold the configuration for the game server you want to install.
 Simply go to Settings > Nests > Create New.